teiid/teiid-wildfly-quickstarts/dynamicvdb-restservice/README.md

 ## What is it?

+This quickstart demonstrates:

-This quickstart demonstrates how to define a dynamic vdb to enable [REST Service Through VDB](https://docs.jboss.org/author/display/TEIID/REST+Service+Through+VDB).
+* how to define a dynamic vdb to enable [REST Service Through VDB](https://docs.jboss.org/author/display/TEIID/REST+Service+Through+VDB).
+* hot to use httpclient api integrate VDB data via REST API

-This quickstart relies upon the [dynamicvdb-datafederation](../dynamicvdb-datafederation) and that it needs to be deployed prior to running this example.
+This quickstart depends upon the [dynamicvdb-datafederation](../dynamicvdb-datafederation) and that it needs to be deployed prior to running this example.

 ## System requirements